score-json/json/TSF/trustable/no-parsing-faults/NPF-06.md

 normative: true
 ---

-The service parses objects according to RFC8259.
+The service provided by the nlohmann/json library parses objects according to RFC8259.